Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 - **Unarmed Master** (25 points): An absolute necessity if you want to specialize in unarmed combat.
-This eliminates the chance of hurting yourself when striking hard surfaces, and of giving enemies free attacks on your limbs when they parry your strikes.
-It also grants a +1 per die bonus to your unarmed damage, which does stack with Seven Secret Kicks.
+This eliminates the chance of hurting yourself when striking hard surfaces, and the danger to your limbs when parrying or being parried.
+It also grants a +1 per die bonus to your unarmed damage, which does stack with Seven Secret Kicks and with the bonus you're already getting from your high unarmed skills.

 - **Uninterrupted Flurry** (20 points): Once per battle, you can speed up and take 2 actions per turn instead of just one, for the next 1d turns.
 Ora ora